KarimaBak/LSL-Mouse/DOC/readme.txt

 - q : quit
 - c : window message showing configuration

-Developed by Pierre JEAN (IMT Mines Alès) and Denis MOTTET (Université Montpellier).
+Developed by Pierre JEAN (IMT Mines AlÃ¨s) and Denis MOTTET (UniversitÃ© Montpellier) in collaboration with Makii MUTHALIB and Karima BAKHTI (CHU Montpellier) for the ReArm project (PHRIP-18-0731) funded by the French Ministry of Health..